This whiskey was sent to me from the brilliant Teeling whiskey company. All opinions & tasting notes are my own.

-The 24-year-old is initially matured in ex-bourbon cask and has also spent some time in ex-sauternes wine casks.
+The 24-year-old is initially matured in ex-bourbon casks and has also spent some time in ex-sauternes wine casks.
 Teeling themselves write on their site that it’s “limited to 5000 bottles per batch“.
 I wonder if this means that the 24-year-old single malt will be an ongoing release from them?
-Well I certainly hope so!
+Well, I certainly hope so!

 This is one of the best Irish whiskeys I’ve tasted.

 The first impression was an overload of flavour that filled up my entire being (ok, I little exaggerated, but you get it!).

 Not impressive on the nose.
 Something smoky at first – almost like the burnt rubber of the Connemara.
 The smokiness disappears quite soon and there’s white pepper, wet wood, rhubarb and cereals.

 There’s a total explosion on the palate with the first sip.
 Fantastic!
 I love it from the first moment it touches my mouth.
 I get toasted almond, figs, grapes, and apricot jam with a twist.
 An interesting combination of flavours – I love it!

 The finish is long with a lingering sweetness but dryness on the tongue.
 With a drop of water, it becomes sweeter but lighter in flavour – not worth it.